Cléo from 5 to 7

 This video essay examines the films that influenced Stanley Kubrick (silent cinema, European arthouse, avant-garde etc.,) as well as the many films his work has since influenced.

-By embracing every cliché of Hollywood’s serial killer genre, Bong Joon-Ho examined masculinity, institutional repression and national identity.
+Bong Joon-Ho embraced every cliché of the serial killer genre to examine masculinity, institutional repression and national identity.

 Alfonso Cuarón has long flirted with the neorealist style.
 His latest masterpiece, Roma illustrates cinema is not about what you show, but how you show it.

-Alfonso Cuarón’s drug fuelled tale of two oversexed youths and an older woman on a road trip in search of a mythical beach results in a thesis on social connectivity.
+This drug fuelled tale of two youths and an older woman in search of a mythical beach is really about social connectivity.

 William Shakespeare, Sigmund Freud, Ingmar Bergman and John Cassavetes are just some of the disparate influences on view in Thomas Vinterberg’s masterpiece.